 SAHD Life: Being a Strong-And-Healthy-Dad

-Image: – Another look at the Stay At Home Dad by Taurus James – Macho Spouse
+Image: – Another look at the Stay At Home Dad and Men's Health by Male Military Spouse Taurus James – Macho Spouse

 I get these "google alerts" every day, which are basically just articles and posts from around the web related to certain keywords I want to monitor.
 "SAHD" and "Stay-At-Home-Dad" are keywords I monitor and I have been getting a great deal of posts.